lordmilko/PESpy/src/PESpy/PDB/README.md

 6. the `BIGMSF_HDR` Stream Table now says that Stream 0 exists on Page 5
 7. And the Stream Table on Page 5 now contains a copy of the `BIGMSF_HDR` that existed in Step 3

-Perhaps erroneously, the page(s) that `snST` spans appear be marked as free in the FPM.
+Perhaps erroneously, the page(s) that `snSt` spans appear be marked as free in the FPM.
 In one sense it might be true that they're free (in that the FPM may use them for something else) however in another sense, by virtue of the page being listed in a stream, there *must be* meaningful data there that a PDB reader should be able to read and understand

 ## Free Page Map